 Yona Real Estate

 The village of Yona gets its name from the word “iyo-na” which means the ownership of something, material or otherwise.
-Living up to its true spirit, a lot of people are drawn to own Yona real estate.
-The village is a mere 20 square miles and had a projected population of 7,568 in 2010.
+The village is a mere 20 square miles and has a projected population of 6,484 in 2018.

 Situated on the east coast of the island between the Togcha and Pago Rivers, Yona was once a farming community because of its fertile land.
 Today, it is mainly a residential community with the heart of the village above the cliffs sandwiched by Ylig Bay and Pago Bay.
 There are many new large homes that were recently built in Yona with expansive ocean views.
 Homes in the inland residential areas of Baza Gardens and Windward Hills Estates, as well as Pago Bay Estates on the bay are popular choices.
 Both Pago Bay and neighboring Ipan, Talofofo on the southeast coast are growing exponentially with many beautiful ocean view homes continuously sprouting up along the hillsides.